sagnikrg/sagnikrg.github.io/README.md

 You can have a look at my detailed [Project Report](https://sagnikiiser.github.io/NIUS/NIUS_thesis.pdf) at NIUS, where I have worked on reformuating Quantum Fluid Dynamics from the Path Integral formulation.

 *MS Thesis Proposal:*
-The usual tex file provided (at least at our time) suffered from various allignment and bibliography issues which forced many to choose the .txt alternative.
-I had attempted to fix these during the Lockdown 2020, added features for underlining, biblatex compatibility and fixed (many) alignment issues to more faithfully reprodue its .txt analogue.
+The usual tex file provided (at least at our time) suffered from various allignment and bibliography incompatibility issues which forced many to choose the .txt alternative.
+I had attempted to fix these during the Lockdown 2020 to more faithfully reprodue its .txt analogue.

 Albeit being simple tweaks, several of my batchmates had found this template useful, so I am making it publicly available.